 Step 4: Prepare your résumé and cover letter.

-Review the Student Code of Conduct.
+Review the Student Code of Community Standards.
 You represent St. Cloud State and remain a St. Cloud State student at all times during the internship.

 You will be held to the code during an internship, and you will be expected to conduct yourself as a professional during your internship.